YogitaWagh2004/sql-data-warehouse-project/README.md

 ## 👋 About Me
 Hi there!
 I'm Yogita,
-I am a **Data Engineer (Fresher)** with a strong interest in building reliable and scalable **data pipelines and data warehouses**.
-I enjoy working with data from raw ingestion to business-ready models using **SQL and modern data architecture principles**.
+I am a **Data Engineer (Fresher)** with a strong interest in building reliable and scalable **data pipelines and data warehouses**.I enjoy working with data from raw ingestion to business-ready models using **SQL and modern data architecture principles**.
 My mission is to continuously **build knowledge through hands-on projects**, learn industry best practices, and grow as a data professional.
 I am passionate about data quality, clean transformations, and enabling meaningful analytics.
 Actively seeking opportunities to learn, contribute, and evolve as a Data Engineer.

 Let's stay in touch!